European shares fall as Richemont takes shine off luxury stocks

 By Sudip Kar-Gupta

-LONDON, Nov 6 European stock markets were lower by midday on Friday, with luxury goods stocks among the worst performers after Richemont warned of tough times ahead.
+LONDON, Nov 6 European stock markets fell on Friday, with luxury goods stocks among the worst performers after Richemont warned of tough times ahead.

 Shares in Swiss agriculture company Syngenta rose more than 3 percent after media reports of a possible deal with DuPont.

-The pan-European FTSEurofirst 300 index was down 0.46 percent and was set to end the week little changed, while the euro zone's blue-chip Euro STOXX 50 index fell 0.44 percent.
-Germany's DAX was down 0.19 percent.
+The pan-European FTSEurofirst 300 index was down by 0.4 percent in early session trading, while the euro zone's blue-chip Euro STOXX 50 index fell 0.4 percent.
+Germany's DAX declined 0.1 percent.

 "Earnings have been very mixed so far.
 The European markets are looking quite sluggish at the moment, and I would be inclined to sell into any reasonable rally," said Berkeley Futures' associate director Richard Griffiths.